PrincetonUniversity/text_editors_and_IDEs/README.md

 ### vim

-To start emacs on a Research Computing system:
+To start `vim` on a Research Computing cluster:

 ```
 $ vim